Maple Jubilee

 Instructions

-1. Slice your chicken breast in half to make 2 thinner chicken breasts.
-If you are using chicken cutlets you can skip this step.
-But make sure your chicken breasts have an equal thickness.
-You can do this by lightly pounding the thicker part of your chicken breasts with a rolling pin or meat pounder.
+• Slice the chicken breasts in half to make 4 thinner chicken cutlets.
+Make sure the chicken breasts have an equal thickness.
+You can do this by lightly pounding the thicker part of each chicken breasts with a rolling pin or meat pounder.

-2. Mix 1 teaspoon of salt, 1/2 teaspoon pepper, Italian seasoning and paprika in a small prep bowl.
-Season each breast with seasoning mix by rubbing the seasoning in with your hands on both sides to make sure each breast is well coated.
+• Add 1 teaspoon of sea salt, ½ teaspoon black pepper, the Italian seasoning and paprika to a small prep bowl.
+Mix together to combine.
+Season each chicken breast with the seasoning mix and rub the seasoning in with your hands on both sides to make sure each breast is well coated.

-4. Heat a large skillet over medium heat.
-Add olive oil and butter.
-Add chicken breasts to the skillet and cook for approximately 3-4 minutes on each side.
+• Heat a large skillet over medium heat.
+Add the olive oil and butter.
+Once the skillet is hot, add the chicken breasts to the skillet and cook for approximately 3-4 minutes on each side.
 If your skillet is getting too hot, turn your heat down to medium-low.
 You want the chicken breasts to cook all the way through without burning too quickly.
 Take your time, don't rush it.

 Notes